Before You Buy: Dodge Challenger Pros & Cons

 Before buying a used Dodge Challenger, consider these benefits and downsides.

-Home // Pros & Cons // The Pros & Cons of Owning a Dodge Challenger
+Home // Pros & Cons // Before You Buy: Dodge Challenger Pros & Cons

 Dodge has a proven history of making beastly muscle cars that dates back to the early 1960s.
 Fast forward to 2023, and the pony cars segment has transformed considerably.
 Despite all the challenges, Dodge’s muscle car offerings namely the Challenger and the Charger have done well.
 However, this article focuses exclusively on the Dodge challenger pros and cons.
 Buying a pre-owned or a used Challenger is always a very exciting prospect for any enthusiast, though, there is always more to the story.